-Gonzalo Menéndez Duque has served as a Director of the Board since 1990.
-In addition, he has served as Chairman of the Board in two different terms, from 1995 to 1998 and again since 2002.
-Mr. Menéndez Duque is a Senior Director of the Luksic companies in Chile and serves as Director of the following Luksic group holding companies: Banco de Chile since 2001, Banchile Asesoria Financiera S.A. since 2006, Banchile Seguros de Vida S.A. since the year 2000, Compañía Sudamericana de Vapores S.A. since 2011, SegChile Seguros Generales S.A. since 2017, Mining Group Antofagasta Minerals, S.A. since 1997, Antofagasta PLC since 1985, Empresa Nacional de Energia Enex S.A. since 2013, Andsberg Investment Ltd. and Andsberg Ltd. since 2007, Inmobiliaria e Inversiones Rio Claro S.A. since 2013, Holdings Quiñenco since 1996, Socofin S.A. since 2010, and Inversiones Vita Bis, S.A. since the year 2000.
-In addition, he serves as Chairman of the Board of Inversiones Vita S.A. and is also the Vice Chairman of Fundación Andrónico Luksic A. and Fundación Educacional Luksic since 2005.
-Previously, Mr. Menéndez Duque served as Director and President of several companies related to Grupo Luksic since 1985, including the following: Banco de A. Edwards and related companies, Banco Santiago, Empresas Lucchetti, S.A., Banco O'Higgins, Banchile Corredores de Bolsa S.A. and Banchile Administradora General de Fondos.
-Mr. Menéndez Duque was distinguished in 2008 by the Faculty of Economics and Business of Universidad de Chile, as the most outstanding graduate, in recognition of his career and contributions to society in the business and entrepreneurial sectors of Chile and also was awarded by América Economía magazine in 1990 with the prize Excelencia 90 as the most distinguished businessman of the year in Chile.
-Mr. Menéndez Duque holds a degree in Commercial Engineering and Accounting Auditor with honors from Universidad de Chile.
-Mr. Menéndez Duque's skills, leadership and managerial experience in large complex organizations in various extensively regulated industries, and his experience as a board member in different companies, qualify him to serve on the Board.
+Gonzalo Menéndez Duque has served as a Director of the Board since 1990, and as Chairman of the Board for two different terms, from 1995 to 1998, and again from 2002 to present.
+Mr. Menéndez Duque is currently a Director of the Luksic Group in Chile, which includes Banco de Chile, Compañía Sudamericana de Vapores, S.A. and Quiñenco S.A. and Vice Chairman of Fundación A. Luksic A. and Fundación Educacional Luksic.
+In addition, he serves as Chairman of Inversiones Vita S.A. and Director of Banchile Seguros de Vida S.A.
+Mr. Menéndez Duque served as Chief Executive Officer of Antofagasta plc, a company listed on the London Stock Exchange and has served as a member of its board since 1985.
+He also served as a member of the Superior Council of Universidad de Antofagasta, as well as a member of the Superior Council and the board of Centro de Estudios Públicos CEP (non-profit Chilean educational foundation) and Consejo de la Fundación Corporación de Ayuda al Niño Limitado COANIL.
+Mr. Menéndez Duque was a professor at the Faculty of Economics and Graduate Program of Universidad de Chile, as the most outstanding graduate, in recognition of his career and contributions to society in the business and entrepreneurial sectors of Chile and was awarded the "Excelencia 90" Prize, as the most distinguished businessman of the year in Chile by AméricaEconomía magazine in 1990.
+Mr. Menéndez Duque holds a Bachelor's degree in business administration and accounting, with honors, from Universidad de Chile.
+Mr. Menéndez Duque's skills, leadership and managerial experience in large complex organizations in various extensively regulated industries, and his experience as a board member of different companies, qualify him to serve on the board.